 A new company, Meveto, works to provide “passwordless authentication technology” for it’s clients to protect them.
 Asymmetric encryption is decentralized and adds a thicker layer of protection for users to hold their personal information.
 Organisations such as Europol – Malta “help to strengthen practical cooperation” of those who are victims of cyberattacks and law enforcement.

 Cybercrime knows no bounds.
 While Malta is an island, it is just as susceptible to cybercrime as anywhere else.
-If you live in Malta or operate a company within Malta and are looking to boost your protection against potential hackers, look into hiring IT Security experts.
+If you live in Malta or operate a company within Malta and are looking to boost your protection against potential hackers, look into hiring IT Security experts (IT jobs in Malta).
 We need to work together to strengthen our defences against these attacks now and going forward.
 No industry or business is immune to attacks.
 Action 53 under Digital Malta states that they will combat cybercrime with law enforcement agencies, strengthen national cyber defences in both public and private sectors, secure cyberspace with ICT-enabled services and build educational frameworks.
 For more information, view the full Green Paper here.